Architecture, Design & Construction Resources for Young Builders

 Stiles Designs – Jeanie and David Stiles have written 14 different “how-to” building project books.
 Their articles have been published in well-known magazines and newspapers, and they have appeared on several popular television programs.
 Their newest project is a Web site that features their books, as well as, plans for storage projects, children’s furniture, garden projects and easy-to-build projects for kids.

 The Great Picture Book of Construction Equipment – This site, sponsored by Komatsu Ltd. of Japan, has pictures and movies of dump trucks, bulldozers, hydraulic excavators, wheel loaders or front end loaders, scrapers, rollers, cranes, towing tractors, mobile trash crushers, and other heavy construction equipment.

 Wooden Toys – This Web site and the toys shown on it have been built by John Michael Linck – a Toymaker who lives in Madison, Wisconsin.
 He is doing a good job building his Web site, and he does a great job building his fine handcrafted wooden toys.

 Washington National Cathedral – Construction began in 1907 and the last stone was laid in 1990 on this English Gothic Cathedral.
 Located in Washington, DC, it is the 2nd largest Cathedral in the United States and the 6th largest in the world.

 Virtual Sculpture Gallery – Walter S. Arnold is a very talented sculptor, stone carver, and web master from Chicago, Illinois.
-He worked on the Washington National Cathedral and his Web site is full of pictures ofgargoyles, grotesques, animal sculptures, pictures of 200 different types of marble, and stone fireplaces.
-Very impressive!
+He worked on the Washington National Cathedral, he was the first sculptor to create a personal website (in 1994) and his Web site is full of pictures of his work.
+Check out the Sculpture section for pictures of gargoyles, grotesques and animal sculptures.
+Very impressive work!